-Despite we can play jazz as a soloist, it’s more enjoyable to play in an ensemble.
+Despite we can play jazz as a soloist, it’s more enjoyable to play in an ensemble or jazz band.
 Performing in a group demands us a very strict understanding of the rhythm and tempo, besides harmony and melody.
 The importance of occupying a role is enormous in order to make the ensemble sound properly, all the players need to cover their place with confidence and order.
 Individual apports are crucial to the teamwork: musicians add their own identity and personality and also know where to take their position to the background.
 The genre expects diversity within continuity.

 Considering the great history and the many styles that jazz associate, the creativity it provides through improvisation, performing, and arranging are boundless.